 According to the 2014 U.S. Department of Labor List of Goods Produced by Child Labor or Forced Labor, zinc is mined with child labor in Bolivia.
-843 The U.S. Department of State 2015 Trafficking in Persons Report lists Bolivia as a Tier 2 Watch List country.
-844
+The U.S. Department of State 2015 Trafficking in Persons Report lists Bolivia as a Tier 2 Watch List country.
+The state of the country of the country.